-PennDOT: 2020 traffic fatalities second lowest on record
+PennDOT: 2020 Traffic Fatalities Second Lowest on Record

-HARRISBURG – The Pennsylvania Department of Transportation (PennDOT) announced Tuesday that in 2020, statewide traffic deaths increased to 1,129 from the record low of 1,059 in 2019.
+HARRISBURG – The Pennsylvania Department of Transportation (PennDOT) announced this week that in 2020, statewide traffic deaths increased to 1,129 from the record low of 1,059 in 2019.
 Last year was the second-lowest number of highway fatalities recorded and overall fatalities continue to trend downward.

 “Even one life lost is one too many, and Pennsylvania is committed to moving toward zero deaths,” said PennDOT Secretary Yassmin Gramian.
 “Our biggest priority continues to be safe travel regardless of the mode you use, and we continue to work with our partners to decrease fatalities through educational outreach, the latest innovations, effective enforcement and low-cost safety improvements."